-The Fourth Stanza begins with the people of the oozing pores.
+The Fourth Stanza introduces the people of the oozing pores.
 Viewed from different perspectives, the term can be a reference to the First, Second, or Third Root-Race.
 H.P.
-Blavatsky titled the Fourth Stanza "Creation of the First Races," but these "First Races" also include the earliest Sub-Races of the Third Root-Race.
+Blavatsky titled the Fourth Stanza, "Creation of the First Races," but these "First Races" also include the earliest Sub-Races of the Third Root-Race.
 The First Root-Race extends into the Third Root-Race.
 This is an important point.
 It becomes especially relevant when studying the Sub-Races of the Fifth Root-Race in The Secret Doctrine 2:433-435.
-On the people of the oozing pores, H.P.
+Regarding the people of the oozing pores, H.P.
 Blavatsky asked, "For who of those who have witnessed the phenomenon of a materializing form oozing out of the pores of a medium or, at other times, out of his left side, can fail to credit the possibility, at least, of such a birth?"
-Fortunately, the 12th century AD Islamic philosopher Ibn Tufail captured through allegory, though more rooted in fact than myth, the evolution of humanity into the Lemurian Third Root-Race in his story of Hai bin Yaqzan as told in The Journey of the Soul.
+Fortunately, the 12th century AD Islamic philosopher, Ibn Tufail, captured the evolution of humanity into the Lemurian Third Root-Race in his allegorical story of Hai bin Yaqzan as told in The Journey of the Soul.
 At the close of the The Journey on page 62, Ibn Tufail conceded, "In these few pages we have covered the secrets with a thin veil or cover which can easily be broken by those who are worthy.
 Yet the veil will thicken for the unworthy and prevent them going any further."
-For this reason, this commentary prefers Riad Kocache's translation.
-In comparison to other translations, Kocache's version simply comes alive with meaning.
+In choosing translations, Riad Kocache's version of The Journey comes alive with meaning.
 It is important, after all, since the name of the lead character, Hai bin Yaqzan, translates, "Alive Son of Awake!"

 The main story of Hai bin Yaqzan starts with his birth on pages 3-8 and closes with his enlightenment on pages 46-52.
 His birth relates to the first two Root-Races leading into the Lemurian age, and his enlightenment relates to the nearly speechless Third Root-Race "covered with hairy animal skins, whose body was largely shrouded in long flowing hair which had never been cut," per page 55.
-There are two theories as to Hai bin Yaqzan's birth: he is either born through spontaneous generation or from the mud of the Earth on a "belt of low land on the island."
+There are two theories as to Hai bin Yaqzan's birth.
+He is either born through spontaneous generation or from the mud of the Earth on a "belt of low land on the island."
 As to the first theory, he may have been spontaneously generated because he is "formed without parents."This theory accounts for his birth in the First Root-Race.
-As to the second theory, the Earth is muddy because it has not yet fully solidified even by the Lemurian age.
-Further, he is born on the belt of an island as the descending lands from the North Pole into the northern Atlantic Ocean.
-This theory, a slight advancement on spontaneous generation, accounts for his birth in the Second Root-Race.
-On the Earth, there is bubbling mud like "boiling water."
-In this bubbling mud, Hai bin Yaqzan is conceived.
-One bubble is formed first, divided into "two parts by a thin membrane."
+As to the second theory, the Earth is muddy because it has not yet solidified.
+He is born on the belt of an island as the descending lands from the North Pole into the northern Atlantic Ocean.
+This theory accounts for his birth in the Second Root-Race.
+On the Earth, there is bubbling mud like "boiling water" in which Hai bin Yaqzan is conceived.
+One bubble forms first and is divided into "two parts by a thin membrane."
 Each part, the upper and the lower, contain a "subtle airy substance possessing certain exceptional qualities of mildness to which the spirit which comes by the command of the Lord could cling, in such a way as to make it impossible to discern--either by the senses or the intellect--that they were separate."
 This division corresponds to H.P.
 Blavatsky's depiction of the "physical" heart in its three-fold and four-fold combination as a "copy on the terrestrial plane of the model or prototype above" in The Secret Doctrine 2:91-92.
 The "spirit" under the "command of the Lord" is one of the Agnishvattas at the "Heart" of the "Dhyani-Chohanic Body" that incarnates in man.

 Ibn Tufail closed his account of Hai bin Yaqzan's initiation with this beautiful passage on page 51, "The sun and its light, its form and formation; the mirrors and the images reflected in them--none of this can take form without a body and without a body cannot exist.
 All these manifestations require the presence of bodies and cease to manifest when the bodies are destroyed."
 H.P.
 Blavatsky spoke of mankind's need for a "Living Fire."
 Equally, the "Living Fire" needs mankind.
-As she explained in The Secret Doctrine 2:88, the human soul is a "compound of the same and the other."
+In The Secret Doctrine 2:88, the human soul is a "compound of the same and the other."
 The "OTHER" is the "Angel" incarnated in him.
 The "Angel" is a scintillating spark from the "universal MAHAT."
 This "universal MAHAT" is as "one with the Universe" and "whether we call him Brahma, Iswara, or Purusha, he is a manifested deity," per The Secret Doctrine 2:108.
-So, the human being is god (the Brahma of the Universe), man (the Agnishvatta of the solar Sun), and animal (the human soul of the Earth globe) at once.
-They are a unity, however close or loose the connection being dependent upon the cycles and man's free will.
-They endure as a unity throughout the entire 311 trillion years of the Maha-Manvantara or Great Age.
+So, the human being is god (the Brahma of the universe), man (the Agnishvatta of the Solar Sun), and animal (the human soul of the Earth globe) at once.
+They are a unity and endure throughout the entire 311 trillion years of the Maha-Manvantara or Great Age.

 H.P.
 Blavatsky, The Secret Doctrine (Pasadena: Theosophical University Press, 2019).